grafana/mimir/pkg/scheduler/DESIGN.md

 > We are going to dequeue something for `tenant-1` no matter what.
 > We will _try_ to dequeue for a different query component than last time if we can,
-> but if `tenant-1` has no requests for that component, we will move on
+> but if `tenant-1` has no requests for that component, we will have to move on
 > and dequeue something from the same query componennt as last time anyway.

 If it was in the interest of the system to dequeue for a query for the store-gateways